gasparka/thesis/docs/vhdl_extensions.rst

 VHDL as intermediate language
 =============================

-This chapter develops an object-oriented (OOP) programming model for syntehsisable VHDL.
-Its main gaol is to act as an intermediate language for High-Level synthesis.
+This chapter develops synthesisable and object-oriented (OOP) programming model for VHDL.
+Main motivation of it is to act as an intermediate language for High-Level synthesis, that is, to allow higher level OOP langues to easly convert into VHDL.
-Lay down a common ground on which VHDL and Python coold be connected.

 Objective
 ---------

+Conventioanal VHDL programming is very different from normal programming.
+In VHDL programmers deal with concurrent statemetns, signals and wirering together components, that is all very far from the normal programming languages.

+Gaols is to introduce alternative model, where same things can be achieved but with programming model much closer to everyday programmers.

 Problem with VHDL is that it is so very different from normal programming languages, that makes conversion hard and error prone.
-What do we want from this IR?
-What does it have to support?

-Major goal of this project is to support object-oriented hardware design.
-Goal is to provide simple object support, advanced features like inherintance and overloadings are not considerted at this moment.

 .. code-block:: python
     :caption: Pipelined multiply-accumulate(MAC) implemented in Pyha